ruedli/OctoPlugout/README.md

 Also the OctoprintAPI describes all these parameters in further details.
 The "green" ones should stay like they are.
 Consider the other parameters: you can adapt it to other Sonoff plugs (in case it uses different pins), as well as configure the 8 "blinking" patterns for the states the plug is in, as well as some timing parameters.
 The parameter file describes them.

+If you do not change the OTA password in the config file, when you "flash" over the air, the password is "1234".
+Note that this password only is in effect the NEXT time you flash OTA.
+If you forgotten the passowrd and lost the config file, you need to flash using the serial port, then no passowrd is required and you can (re)set the OTA password.

 ## States

 The states look like this: